imfadhil/imfadhil/README.md

 ### Hello there 👋

 - 🔭 I’m currently working on my my final essay for my graduation requirements on twitter trending topic classification
-- 🌱 I’m currently learning Data Analytics and Data Science for continous improvement!😄
+- 🌱 I’m currently learning Data Analytics and Data Science for continous improvement!✨
-- 📫 How to reach me: <br/>
+- 📫 How to reach me: <br/> <br/>
 [![alt text][1.1]][1]
 [![alt text][2.1]][2]